 But an IPCEI has legal limitations, so the focus must be on innovation and research, Breton explains, not manufacturing.
 The Chips Act should enable a broader promotion of the semiconductor industry.

 However, in order to prevent companies from grabbing subsidies without advancing Europe technologically, only innovative companies are to be promoted with the Chips Act.
-This point is also important for EU countries like the Netherlands, which are traditionally skeptical about industrial policy experiments.
+This point is also important for EU countries like the Netherlands, which are traditionally skeptical regarding industrial policy experiments.
 “There needs to be a clear business case, not just an interest in funding,” says a top Dutch official.
-The government in The Hague was initially skeptical about the Chips Act, but now supports the proposed law.
+The government in The Hague was initially skeptical regarding the Chips Act, but now supports the proposed law.

 Chips are becoming more important in mechanical engineering and the automotive industry

 Breton’s goal is that in a few years, chips with a size of less than five nanometers will also be produced in Europe.
 This is well received by the economy: the ZVEI industry association has been pushing for globally competitive funding for the chip industry in Europe for years.
-Compared to South Korea or Japan, the funds that companies in the EU could get from the state are small.
+Compared to South Korea or Japan, the funds that companies in the EU might get from the state are small.
 Without public help, however, the race to catch up will not succeed, emphasizes ZVEI President Gunther Kegel.

 ZVEI is committed to ensuring that the Chips Act promotes both factories for the latest generations of chips and more mature technologies that are important for the remaining European chip manufacturers.
 “We have to take care of both,” agrees ASML boss Peter Wennink.
 The chip machine manufacturer from the Netherlands is Europe’s most valuable technology group.